How to Propose a CSP Project

 What information should I include in my CSP proposal?

-For small-scale microbial and metagenome proposals, a letter of intent and full proposal are not needed.
+For synthetic biology and small-scale microbial and metagenome proposals, a letter of intent and full proposal are not needed.
 Instead, use the Work Initiation Process (WIP) form to submit the white paper.
 These can be submitted at any time.

 For all other project types, proposals are submitted annually in response to a call for proposals.
 A letter of intent (LOI), informing us that you plan to submit a proposal for consideration in the next round, must be sent to JGI before the submission of a proposal.
 The LOI should be submitted using the web-based Work Initiation Process (WIP) form and should include proposal title, focus area (based on the project types requested in the CSP call), description, justification, sequence utilization, community interest and DOE mission relevance.
 The LOI helps us to plan for review and allows us to help you with the details of your proposal.
 Submitters whose letters of intent are approved will receive further instructions via email.